Jatinkundra/ab-inbev/README.md

 * People around the globe who are dealing in international trade
 * People involved in B2B Businesses
 * People who don't know English

+### *Processing Specification*
+* Enter the data into API in dictionary/json format
+* Language specification is not needed, as it will be detected automatically
+* The data will be recieved as a json file containing all the languages data (could be converted into dataframe for better visualization)